 The Period of the Great Flood of “Japanism”

 Once previously, after the Manchurian Incident of 1931, the publishing industry flooded the country with “Japan-Is-Great” patriotic books.
 Historian Akazawa Shiro found that the “momentum was such that one sees a tendency for books and editorials that preach Japanese spirit and Japanism to begin to dramatically increase in 1933, and by 1934, one finds ‘two or three new publications with titles like Japan Spirit Such and Such appearing every day without fail’ in the ‘newly arrived titles column’ in newspapers.”６

 “The Japanese Nation,” from the second volume of Good Children, a textbook from the fifth stage of state-sponsored textbooks.
-Students in the second grade of primary school have recently used this textbook.
+Students in the second grade of primary school used this textbook.
 The message “Japan, the good country, the pure country, the one and only land of the gods” can be seen in the “Japan-Is-Great” discourse of today.

 Image provided by Hayakawa Tadanori.

 Only a few years after this “spirit of Japan” publishing boom started, the Second Sino-Japanese War became a full blown war and the National Spiritual Mobilization Movement (Kokumin Seishin Sōdōin Undō) started.
 After cultivating the spiritual soil as the subjects of his majesty’s country, people accepted all-out war and proceeded to actively bear the burden of that War.

 The “Japan-Is-Great” materials of 70 years ago began with “divine possession,” and ended with “divine possession.”
 What had been the nonsense of some anachronistic people was raised to the level of state theological refinement.
 That ended up bringing about the universal conviction that “Japan is and always will be undefeated” (Nihon fuhai), and in the end led to the ruin of the Japanese Empire.